When I first published a Stark County, Ohio News and Views... blogspot post, on January 5, 2008, I gave little to no thought about a long-term future.

 In no time at all, my beliefs were confirmed.

-So, the blog and the Facebook page found their way, and we developed a following.
+It took some time, but the blog and the Facebook page each found their way, and we developed a following.

 We weren't asked for publicity.
-About the time our following reached 1,000 fans, people began to demand publicity.
-FREE publicity.
+About the time our Facebook following reached 1,000 fans, people began to demand FREE publicity.
+Which I didn’t understand then and don’t understand now.

-It was expected that I would allow people to post their content on my page.
-Invariably it was a person who was not a fan of the page, they had never thumbed a post, and they had never written a comment.
+It was expected that I would allow people to post their content on our Facebook page.
+Invariably it was a person who was not a fan of the page, they had never thumbed a post, and they had never written a comment that was doing the posting.

-They had never shown any interest, provided zero support, and did not donate a penny, but I ran "the" Stark County Facebook page, and they felt that since they were located in Stark County, it was necessary for me to provide them with publicity.
-FREE publicity.
+These people not only failed to support our publications; they did not donate a penny.
+But I ran "the" Stark County Facebook page, and they felt that since they were physically located in Stark County, it was necessary for me to provide them with REE publicity.

 There was a time that I thought the only reason to have a Facebook page was to support our blog.

 Then my dad had open-heart surgery and the year that followed was a rollercoaster ride.
-My brother and I eventually convinced our parents to move to a senior citizen highrise.
-A few years later, my dad got sick; he was in and out of the hospital and, eventually, with little to no warning, he passed away.
-A few months after that, my mother developed breast cancer, they diagnosed her with stage 3.
-Within a year, we lost her.
+My brother and I eventually convinced our parents to move to a senior citizen apartment.
+A few years later, my dad began to decline, was in and out of the hospital and, eventually, with little warning, he passed away.
+A few months after that, my mother developed breast cancer, within a year, we lost her.

 When my dad had open-heart surgery, I began to make more frequent trips to Southwest Pennsylvania for visits.
 As his health worsened, I went more regularly, and then when my mother was ill, I would visit weekly or at least a couple of times a month.